nashville-software-school/server-side-python-curriculum/book-1-orientation/chapters/BANGAZON_ERD.md

 * The date that a customer created an account must be tracked
 * If a customer does not interact with the system for over 240 days, they will be marked as inactive

-### Create tables and data

-Create a SQL script that is able to build the tables that you defined in your ERD.
-The script must also create a few rows in each table.

-> **Pro tip:** Remember to ask the two questions when dealing with data relationships.
-Can X have many Y?
-Can Y have many X?
+## Populating the Database

+Once you have have built the ERD and had it approved by one of the instruction team, you must write a SQL script for populating a couple rows in each table.

+1. Start with DELETE statements to wipe out the data in the tables.
+1. Then DROP TABLE statements to remove the tables.
+1. Next should be your CREATE TABLE statements with the CONSTRAINT keywords for the foreign keys.
+1. Last should be the INSERT statements for seeding the database with data.